dreitagebart/electron/docs/api/desktop-capturer.md

 * `thumbnail` [NativeImage](native-image.md) - A thumbnail native image.

-**Note:** There is no guarantee that the size of `source.thumbnail` is always the same as the `thumnbailSize` in `options`.
+**Note:** There is no guarantee that the size of `source.thumbnail` is always the same as the `thumbnailSize` in `options`.
 It also depends on the scale of the screen or window.